betobrito/complains-api/README.md

 # complains-api - Challenge ReclameAQUI

 -   Project designed to help consumers get a review of some location.
-Getting a brief description of it and possible grievance complaints.
+Get a brief description and possible complaints.

 -   Continuous Integration: https://circleci.com/gh/betobrito/complains-api